WordStat 8 New Deviation Table Instantly Compares Words/Phrases Used by Different Variables October 3, 2018 - Blogs on Text Analytics

 We have introduced a special new feature to WordStat 8.
 This is a brand new feature that we believe you will find quite useful.
 We are calling it the Deviation Table.
-It allows you to see which words or phrases are used more or less by different variables compared against those variables.
+It allows you to see which words, phrases or topics are used more or less by different values of a categorical variable.
 You can also think of it as another way to view the Crosstab feature.

-A table will appear that shows you the words or phrases that are used, more or less, by the selected variables compared to the group of variables.
+A table will appear that shows you the words, phrases or topics that are used by different values of a categorical variable.
 In this case I have used a collection of speeches from the 2008 US Presidential campaign.
 I have asked the software to show me 20 of the most characteristic words for each of the candidates.
 You can see the selection box for the number of words in the upper left of the table.
 I have highlighted the word Iraq.
-In this collection of speeches Iraq is used more by Biden, less by Clinton, less by Thompson and Romney.
+In this collection of speeches, Iraq is used more by Biden, less by Clinton, less by Thompson and Romney.

 With this feature, you may search for the words in the text.
 Right-clicking on Iraq in the Biden column will give me all the references where Biden uses the word Iraq.